-Climate Beers are a way to meet with other climate freaks and express our emotions.
+Climate Cafes are a way to meet with other climate freaks and express our emotions.
 I hope this might lead to greater community, greater acceptance, and greater action.
 We are in this together.
-ClimateBeer.com gives simple guidelines for facilitating a Climate Beer in your community.
-Like all my projects, I could use your help – please contact me!
+ClimateCafes.org provides simple guidelines for holding a Climate Cafe in your community.
+Like all my projects, we could use your help – please contact me!

-Self care: Soccer, Earthy stuff
+Self care: Meditation, Running, Earthy stuff